Archimidis/dev_bookmarks/README.md

 Testing
 =======

-* [High-Low Testing](http://mikepackdev.com/blog_posts/39-high-low-testing) (the goal is to test at a high, acceptance level and the low, unit level)
+* [High-Low Testing](http://mikepackdev.com/blog_posts/39-high-low-testing) - The goal is to test at a high, acceptance level and the low, unit level.
-* [Ian Cooper: TDD, where did it all go wrong (Video)](https://vimeo.com/68375232) (re-discover Kent's original proposition, discover where key misunderstandings occured and look at a better approach to TDD that supports sofware development instead of impeding it)
+* [Ian Cooper: TDD, where did it all go wrong (Video)](https://vimeo.com/68375232) - Re-discover Kent's original proposition, discover where key misunderstandings occured and look at a better approach to TDD that supports sofware development instead of impeding it.

 Paradigms
 =========